TWTG-R-D-B-V/neon-product-documentation/VB/LoRa Communication/README.md

 ### Encoder / decoder

-This folder contains Javascript files which can help with the conversion in for example the LoRa network server.
+Each folder contains the respective Javascript files which can help with the conversion in, for example, the LoRa network server.
-The scripts are compatible with all protocol versions.

-The encoder/decoder script names are postfixed with version information:
+For protocols v2 and v3, the encoder/decoder script names are postfixed with version information:

     [encoder/decoder]_[type]_rev-[rev].js

 - **type**: the sensor type abbreviation
+- **rev**: the revision number of improvements of the scripts

+For protocol v4, the codec script names are postfixed with the version information:

+    [type]-[format]-[rev].js

+- **type**: the sensor type and protocol version abbreviation
+- **format**: script in plain or minified format
 - **rev**: the revision number of improvements of the scripts

 ### Conversion examples